- Written by Dr.Mehmet Demircioglu

 What should you send the clinic before travelling?

 Send the full CBC report, not just the WBC value.
-The clinic should see hemoglobin, platelets, total WBC, neutrophils, lymphocytes, and the reference ranges used by that laboratory.
+I need to see hemoglobin, platelets, total WBC, neutrophils, lymphocytes, and the reference ranges used by that laboratory.
 If the report has flags or comments, include those as well.

 Send the date of the test, any older CBC results for comparison, your medication list, recent infections, chronic diagnoses, and any specialist letters.
 If you already saw a hematologist or internal medicine doctor, send the written assessment.
 A verbal “my doctor said it is fine” is less useful than a short written clearance that names the result and the reason surgery is acceptable.

-For international patients, this step should happen before flights are finalized when possible.
-A clinic may still need to examine you in person, but obvious blood test concerns can often be handled before travel.
+For international travel, this step should happen before flights are finalized when possible.
+A clinic may still need to examine you in person, but obvious blood-test concerns can often be handled before travel.
 That protects your time and avoids pressure on the surgical day.

 If the clinic requests a repeat CBC, do it close enough to the planned date to be useful.
 A normal test from many months ago may not answer a current low result.
 If the repeat test remains low, the surgical date may need to move.